 - Solving problems with squirrels.

 - Solving problems with opossums.

 - I found a baby bird, now what?

 Many of the questions you may have regarding urban wildlife are answered online, or you may reach out to them at 972-234-9453.

 If you observe an animal that appears to be sick or injured, you may report your observations to the HPDPS non-emergency number, 214-521-5000, or 9-1-1 in an emergency.
 Common signs/symptoms of animals that are sick can include:

-During normal business hours, the animal control officer will be notified.
-After hours calls are handled by a HPDPS patrol officer.
+Animal control calls are handled by a HPDPS patrol officer.
 HPDPS officers have received training on urban wildlife, their normal/non-normal behaviors, and signs/symptoms the animal is sick.